solid-design-system/solid/packages/placeholders/README.md

 # Placeholder Images

-This folder contains placeholder images for all projects at Union Investment. <br />
+This folder contains placeholder images for all projects at Union Investment.

 You can find their respective photographer and source below:

 - [Architecture - Lance Anderson](https://unsplash.com/photos/JyAh_s_1RjY)